 How long does it take for a traffic collision report to be filed?

-Attorneys will tell you– car accidents often devolve into a long legal process.
-In a lawsuit such as this, the law may be on your side, but the process may take long.
+Attorneys will tell you—car accidents often devolve into a long legal process.
+In a lawsuit such as this, the law may be on your side, but the process may take a long time.
 You may have to wait a little while before your own insurance company decides how much compensation you’ll receive.
 An experienced car accident lawyer may be able to speed up the legal process (in cases of difficult communication).

 A police department will take longer than an insurance company or your lawyers because:

 - Police departments are busier than insurance companies.
 This means that they need to prioritize accident reports and sometimes even get backed up by backlogs of reports from previous weeks or months.

 - The court system is also very busy, so there may be long lines in front of courts where drivers need to go pay tickets related to their car accidents and fill out paperwork for claiming damages from their own insurance companies.

 Getting an accident report as soon as possible can help support your case and a possible settlement.

 For example, if you have been injured in a car accident and your insurance company is asking for an accident report, it’s important to get this document as soon as possible.
 The sooner you obtain the report, the better for your case and overall settlement chances.